menu

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-In the Michoud neighborhood, 33.6% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is farming, forestry, or commercial fishing, with 20.9% of the residents employed.
-Other residents here are employed in executive, management, and professional occupations (20.0%), and 19.1% in manufacturing and laborer occupations.
+In the Michoud neighborhood, 45.7% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is government jobs, whether they are in local, state, or federal positions, with 22.9% of the residents employed.
+Other residents here are employed in farming, forestry, or commercial fishing (21.4%), and 17.1% in executive, management, and professional occupations.

 Languages